-All of these mirages put pressure on the psyche, triggering conditions like body dysmorphia, mental health challenges, and disordered eating habits.
+All of these mirages put pressure on the psyche, contributing to conditions like body dysmorphia, mental health challenges, and disordered eating habits.
 Without a doubt, filters compel our brains to think a certain way (Frontiers in Psychology, 2023).
-Everyday images are flashed in our faces, and they all seem to say.
-“Be this way.”
+Everyday images are flashed in our faces, and they all seem to say, “Be this way.”
 So, we remain stuck in a loop of profitable comparisons.
-All the while, we’re being sold products, and companies are selling out.
+Our insecurities become emphasized, we get sold products, and companies sell out.

 For instance, since 2022, semaglutide, better known as Ozempic, is an FDA-approved treatment for type 2 diabetes that’s often used for weight loss.
 And unsurprisingly, it has been on the drug shortage list due to increased demand.